-According to a study conducted by McAfee, just over 50 per cent of kids in Australia play online games on which they can actively talk to other players.
+According to a study conducted by McAfee, just over 50% of kids in Australia play online games where they can actively talk to other players.

-Given the fact that the same study revealed around 76 per cent of Australian parents allow their kids to play between 1-4 hours of games a day, that leaves a pretty enormous window for these kids to potentially be exposed to inappropriate content, and people.
+Given the fact that the same study revealed around 76% of Australian parents allow their kids to play between 1-4 hours of games a day, that leaves a pretty enormous window for these kids to potentially be exposed to inappropriate content, and people.

-Online gaming poses a particularly interesting problem for parents because no other generation has ever had to deal with this before.
-We can’t exactly ask nana and pops for advice from ‘the good old days’ – they think ‘PS4’ is a type of medicine and ‘Fortnite’ is a measurement of time.
+Online gaming poses an interesting problem for parents because no other generation has ever had to deal with this before.
+We can’t exactly ask nana and pops for advice – they think ‘PS4’ is a type of medicine and ‘Fortnite’ is a measurement of time.

 Still, there are things you can do to help encourage safer online gaming habits…

 1.Pay attention to what they’re doing

 It might be as simple as just sitting in on them while they’re playing a game to see what kind of stuff they’re getting up to.
 If you see or hear anything you’re unsure about or don’t like, you can talk to them about it there and then and steer them towards better behaviour.
 By virtue of them knowing that you are not completely clueless as to what they get up to online, they’re more likely to behave appropriately.

 Online safety can be as simple as sitting down with your kid and establishing some ground rules.
 Things like never giving out any personal information online, never agreeing to meet anyone you meet online in person, and telling a parent if they’ve been sent any inappropriate content.
 Establishing an honest and open dialogue with your kid is a great way to ensure they feel like they can trust you when it comes to any potentially difficult or uncomfortable situations.